-Before a student can start the internship. the School Dean or Chair of the Department offering the student's degree program must approve the host company and the internship program.
-In no case shall the total amount of internship credit exceed 3 credit hours towards completion of the student's degree program.
+Before a student can start the internship, the School Dean or Chair of the Department offering the student's degree program must approve the host company and the internship program.
+The total amount of internship credit must not exceed three credit hours towards completion of the student's degree program.
+An exception to this limit, granted by the Dean/Chair, may be granted in the case of students with double concentrations.

-During the internship, the student is expected to exhibit initiative, cooperation, enthusiasm. creativity and professionalism.
+During the internship, the student is expected to exhibit initiative, cooperation, enthusiasm, creativity and professionalism.
 Reliability and promptness are emphasized.